chisw-ios/Objective-C-style-guide/README.md

 ## Basic communication patterns

 Delegation: (one to one) The basic principle - one of the most common, one of the best examples is the use of tables and modal controllers.
-One element transfers responsibility for part of its functionality by reference to the other (as protocols).
+One element transfers responsibility for part of its functionality by reference to the other.

 Callback blocks: (one to one) Provides a lower connectivity of code as more optimal for a large number of senders.
 Notification Center: (one to many) do not require connections between objects, has the smallest connectivity code.
 The ability to sign several objects at a single event.
 Distributed throughout the application.
 Problems can arise for pieces of  code that depends on the execution time.